Code-Institute-Submissions/Code-Institute-Milestone-1-User-Centric-Frontend/README.md

 # Dublin Guide project
-This project is built for [Code Institute](https://codeinstitute.net/) as part of _Full Stack Development Diploma course_
+This project is built for [Code Institute](https://codeinstitute.net/) as a part of _Full Stack Development Diploma course_

 ## Purpose
 This project is for all people who want to visit Dublin and do not know what they should visit.
 This Dublin Guide help them with their visiting plan.